 His published novels include The Vigil, Agatite, Franklin's Crossing, Players, Monuments, The Tentmaker, Ars Poetica, Threading the Needle, Vox Populi, and a collection of short fiction, Sandhill County Lines.
 His nonfiction books include Stage Left: The Development of the American Social Drama, Taking Stock: A Larry McMurtry Casebook, A Hundred Years of Heroes: A Centennial History of the Southwestern Exposition and Livestock Show, Twenty Questions: Answers for the Inquiring Writer, and The Plays of Jack London a collection of creative nonfiction, Of Snakes and Sex and Playing in the Rain, and Hero of A Hundred Fights: Collected Stories from the Dime Novel King: Ned Buntline, which appeared in 2011.
 Reynolds has written screenplays of Players and The Vigil and Monuments, as well as adaptations of some of his short fiction, and several of his novels remain under option to various motion picture companies.

-Reynolds lives on an acre of sun-baked ground in Lowry Crossing, Texas, with his wife Judy, a Medical Technologist, and their dog, Lucy, their cat, Bodie, and Judy’s cat.
-Their son, Wesley, is a structural engineer in Phoenix, Arizona, married to Amanda, who is pursuing her medical pediatric residency at Phoenix Children’s Hospital; their daughter, Virginia, holds a Doctorate of Veterinary Medicine from Texas A&M, is married to Matthew Charney, also a DVM, practicing in West Lafayette, Indiana; she presently is pursuing her residency in anatomical pathology at Purdue University and enjoying life as a new mother of Axel Muir Charney, their son and Reynolds first grandchild.
+Reynolds lives on an acre of sun-baked ground in Lowry Crossing, Texas, with his wife Judy, a Medical Technologist, and their dog, Lucy, and Judy’s cat, Bodie.
+Their son, Wesley, is a structural engineer in Phoenix, Arizona, married to Amanda, a pediatrician, and their daughter, Charlotte Jean, is the newest grandchild; their daughter, Virginia, holds a Doctorate of Veterinary Medicine from Texas A&M, is married to Matthew Charney, also a DVM, both practicing in Little Rock, Arkansas; they are parents of the premiere grandchild, Axel Muir Charney.